Skip to content

 • Damage: If an accident results in the transported items being damaged

-• Loss: If an incident results in items being lost altogether, whether they’re damaged beyond repair or unable to be reclaimed
+• Loss: If an incident results in items being lost altogether, including if they’re damaged beyond repair

 What is not covered by goods in transit insurance?

-• Injury or loss of livestock or living creatures
+• Injury or loss to livestock or living creatures

 • Loss or damage to nuclear waste